 Things to Know

-- MailChimp is a permission-based email service provider.
+- MailChimp is a marketing automation platform that delivers bulk emails.
 When you sign up for MailChimp, you agree to get permission from the contacts you plan to send email marketing to.

 - List cleaning is not often recommended.
 Instead, remove inactive subscribers or reconfirm your list.

 - Review these best practices for list management.